-Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total New applications received 62 36 24 14 n/a 136 Applicants actively pursuing licensing (applicants who had some contact with your organization in the reporting year) n/a n/a n/a n/a n/a 0 Inactive applicants (applicants who had no contact with your organization in the reporting year) n/a n/a n/a n/a n/a 0 Applicants who met all requirements and were authorized to become members but did not become members n/a n/a n/a n/a n/a 0 Applicants who became FULLY registered members 73 44 24 7 n/a 148 Applicants who were authorized to receive an alternative class of licence 3 but were not issued a licence n/a n/a n/a n/a n/a 0 Applicants who were issued an alternative class of licence 3 68 35 22 9 n/a 134
+Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Canadian Provinces USA Other International Unknown New applications received 113 48 51 19 0 231 Applicants actively pursuing licensing

+(applicants who had some contact with your organization in the reporting year) N/A N/A N/A N/A N/A 0 Inactive applicants (applicants who had no contact with your organization in the reporting year) N/A N/A N/A N/A N/A 0 Applicants who met all requirements and were authorized to become members but did not become members N/A N/A N/A N/A N/A 0 Applicants who became FULLY registered members 94 48 32 12 0 186 Applicants who were authorized to receive an alternative class of licence but were not issued a licence N/A N/A N/A N/A N/A 0 Applicants who were issued an alternative class of licence 93 15 35 13 0 156

-3 An alternative class of licence enables its holder to practise with limitations, but additional registration requirements must be met in order for the member to be fully licenced.
+&lt;sup>3 An alternative class of licence enables its holder to practise with limitations, but additional registration requirements must be met in order for the member to be fully licenced.
 Please list and describe below the alternative classes of licence that your organization grants, such as student, intern, associate, provisional or temporary.